zserge/jsmn/README.md

 	$ hg clone http://bitbucket.org/zserge/jsmn jsmn

-Repository layout is simple: jsmn.c and jsmn.h are library files; demo.c is an example of how to use jsmn (it is also used in unit tests); test.sh is a test script.
-You will also find README, LICENSE and Makefile files inside.
+Repository layout is simple: jsmn.c and jsmn.h are library files, tests are in the jsmn\_test.c, you will also find README, LICENSE and Makefile files inside.

 To build the library, run `make`.
 It is also recommended to run `make test`.
 Let me know, if some tests fail.